hugolepeytre/CS-433-machine-learning/project1/scripts/ReadMe.md

   - Standardize the data

 ### Models and hyperparameters
-Our run.py includes two different models, since they had very close accuracies in our fine-tuning and we wanted to try them both on AICrowd :
+Our run.py includes two different models, since they had very close accuracies in our fine-tuning (see fine-tuning.ipynb) and we wanted to try them both on AICrowd :

 #### Model 1 : Ridge regression
 This is a ridge regression model on polynomial expansion of the features using :